phetsims/phet-info/doc/core-description-quickstart-guide.md

 Use the following guidelines for naming and organization:

 - Keys under the `a11y` key should be nested for readability.
-- Use key names that match the tandem name of the component using the string.
+- For key names, use the UI class name when it makes sense; this makes it easier to identify which component a string is related to.
+Avoid this when the simulation language differs from class names or PhET-iO tandems.
+In that case, use a key that matches the description language.
 - Under the component name key, nest a key for the specific accessibility option (e.g., accessibleName, accessibleHelpText, accessibleParagraph, etc.).
 - For screen summary content, use the screen name as a key, then nest a screenSummary key, with playArea, controlArea,